Caledonian Railway branches in South Lanarkshire: Spireslack

 By 1890 the Baird ironworks had built a private mineral railway at Muirkirk to get access to pits at Glenbuck, north-east of the town.

 The Caledonian obtained the Caledonian Railway Act 1896 (59 & 60 Vict. c. clx), for branches connecting Strathaven, Stonehouse and Muirkirk.
 Requiring construction through exceptionally difficult terrain, the proposal was plainly designed to fend off intended incursions by the G&SWR and a new independent company.
 This was a Pyrrhic victory, for Parliament granted the G&SWR running powers over the line.
 The line was built from Auldhouseburn Junction, immediately east of Muirkirk, crossing over the Baird ironworks line, followed by a viaduct over the River Ayr, climbing into moorland with another viaduct over the Ponesk Burn and a third over the Stottenclugh Burn at Glenbuck, to Spireslack Colliery.
 The line continued north-eastward through even more desolate terrain, finally reaching the 1856 Coalburn branch at Bankend colliery, where the mining activity had developed considerably in the intervening 40 years.

 Giving evidence at the parliamentary hearing for the bill, the assistant general manager of the Caledonian stated that the purpose of the line was to link the Coalburn coalfield more closely with the G&SWR system.
 If this assertion can be taken at face value, it may mean that access for Coalburn coal to Ayrshire ports for export would be possible.

 In fact although completed and fully signalled, the line was never opened between Spireslack and Muirkirk, so that Spireslack Colliery and the nearby Galawhistle Colliery were at the southern extremity, served from Lesmahagow.
 That portion of the line opened to mineral traffic in 1896.
 Spireslack was sometimes spelt Spyreslack.
-Stansfield suggests that the line was not opened because the Caledonian did not wish to let the G&SWR exercise the running powers over the line into the south Lanakrshire mineral areas.
+Stansfield suggests that the line was not opened because the Caledonian did not wish to let the G&SWR exercise the running powers over the line into the south Lanarkshire mineral areas.